 \section{Conclusion}

-In this study we have proposed quantizing the sensor outputs by maximizing their average information in the cases of presence and non-presence of an event in decentralized detection.
+In this study we have proposed quantizing the sensor outputs by maximizing their average information in the cases of presense and non-presense of an event in decentralized detection.

-The general approach in quantization for decision processes is based on distance measures such as JD and Bhattacharyya distance.
+The general approach in quantization for decision processes is based on distance measures such as J-divergence and Bhattacharyya distance.
 This fact may have prevented a popular information based quantization criterion for decision processes maximizing the information under both (all) hypotheses rather than the information in the difference of the distributions.
-Since among the distance measure based quantization approaches, JD is an information theoretic quality, we adopted JD for comparisons of the proposed method.
+Since among the distance measure based quantization approaches, J-divergence is an information theoretic quality, we adopted J-divergence for comparisons of the proposed method.

-One reason of suggesting another method like MAE instead of MJD is the non-symmetric nature of the considered problem and the fact that the advantage of Ali-Silvey type criteria \cite{poor77} which MJD is a member of, is only valid for the symmetric performance measure probability of error.
-Although maximizing the transferred information under each hypothesis as proposed by the MAE method is a conceptually different approach, we showed that average entropy and JD are actually positively proportional quantities.
+One reason of suggesting another method like MAE instead of MJD might be the non-symmetric nature of the considered problem and that the advantage of Ali-Silvey type criteria \cite{poor} which MJD is a member of, is only valid for the symmetric performance measure probability of error.
+Although maximizing the transferred information under each hypothesis as proposed by the MAE method is a conceptually different approach, we showed that average entropy and J-divergence are actually positively proportional quantities.
 This means that one might expect comparable performances using either of them for determining the quantization levels which was indeed the observation in the simulation results.